-The newly-refurbished school gymnasium, otherwise known as the Center for Bodily Kinesthetic, Spatial, and Musical Intelligences, houses three rooms on each wing, as well as mezzanine floors on each side.
+The newly-refurbished, fully air-conditioned school gymnasium, otherwise known as the Center for Bodily Kinesthetic, Spatial, and Musical Intelligences, houses three rooms on each wing, as well as mezzanine floors on each side.
 It can accommodate a thousand spectators.
 There are open courts for basketball, volleyball, badminton, and native games like “piko” and “patintero”.

 The school has three computer laboratories, having updated computer models with LCD screens.
 They can accommodate 35 to 42 students with a computer-student ratio of 1:1, ensuring that each student is able to get a hand at technology.

-It also has six Science laboratories, namely, the Agapito Flores Laboratory for elementary school students, Louis Pasteur Laboratory for Biology and Chemistry and Albert Einstein Laboratory for the Physical Sciences in junior high school, Charles Darwin for Biology, Antoine Lavoisier for Chemistry, and Isaac Newton for Physics in senior high school, and the another three laboratories for the Home Economics and Technology and Livelihood Education classes, suitably named Daza 1, 2 & 3 Laboratories, are available for the grade school and high school students.
+It also has six Science laboratories, namely, the Agapito Flores Laboratory in the elementary school, Louis Pasteur Laboratory for Biology and Chemistry and Albert Einstein Laboratory for the Physical Sciences in junior high school, Charles Darwin for Biology, Antoine Lavoisier for Chemistry, and Isaac Newton for Physics in senior high school, and the another three laboratories for the Home Economics and Technology and Livelihood Education classes, suitably named Daza 1, 2 & 3 Laboratories, are available for both the elementary school and junior high school students.
 Each has a cooking and baking area, complete with appropriate utensils and equipment.
-Other laboratories include Hertz for electronics, TESLA for electrical, Spence for Computer Hardware Servicing, Nakpil for drafting, Amorsolo 1 & 2 for art, and Celerio 1 & 2 for music.
+Other laboratories include Hertz for electronics, Tesla for electrical, Spence for Computer Hardware Servicing, Nakpil for drafting, Amorsolo 1 & 2 for art, and Celerio 1 & 2 for music.

 There are three multi-media centers which are fully equipped with high-tech equipment like LCD projectors, document cameras, and computers.
 These centers are fully maximized to hold various school and classroom-based activities.